watertap-org/watertap/docs/technical_reference/unit_models/energy_recovery_device.rst

 .. index::
    pair: watertap.unit_models.energy_recovery_device;energy_recovery_device

-This energy recovery device unit model is a class of pressure changer which is based on the `IDAES pressure changer <https://idaes-pse.readthedocs.io/en/latest/reference_guides/model_libraries/generic/unit_models/pressure_changer.html>`_ and makes the following assumptions:
+This energy recovery device unit model represents a reversible pump or Pelton turbine.
+It is a class of pressure changer which is based on the `IDAES pressure changer <https://idaes-pse.readthedocs.io/en/latest/reference_guides/model_libraries/generic/unit_models/pressure_changer.html>`_ and makes the following assumptions:

    * supports a single liquid phase only